-I keep dried ground chipotle powder in my spice cupboard.
-I love the convenience of it, and it’s so shelf stable.
+Keep dried ground chipotle powder in the spice cupboard.
+It’s so shelf stable, and love the convenience of it.

 I also love using chipotle paste that I make from a can of chipotles in adobo sauce.
 Find the full instructions here.
 But, basically, simply dump the whole can – peppers and sauce and all, in a blender and puree.

 It makes all the spice level the same.
 No more pulling one chile out to find that it’s scorching hot while another one from the same can is medium spicy.

 And I keep the chipotle paste in the freezer for longer storage.

 Either the ground chipotle powder or the chipotle paste will work great in this recipe.
 And, it’s easy to measure either one.

 Can I make it less spicy?

 Want a more mild Southwestern Corn Chowder?

 You can cut the poblano pepper in half and only use half in the soup.